jaraco/keyring/README.txt

   If the password does not exist, it will return None.
 * ``set_password(service, username, password)`` : Store the password in the keyring.
+* ``delete_password(service, username)`` : Delete the password stored in
+  keyring.
+If the password does not exist, it will raise an exception.

 Example
 =======